 Terrior (Location, Climate, and Soil)

-Our vineyard is located at the northern edge of Clear creek, Ontario, approximately 2.5 kilometers from Lake Erie.
+Our vineyard is located on our home property at the northern edge of Clear creek, Ontario, approximately 2.5 kilometers from Lake Erie.
 Our site benefits from the Lake Erie Macro-climate having cool summer breezes and mild winter weather.
-With cooler summers and warmer winters we are able to grow specific vinifera grape vines.

 Due to the orientation of Lake Erie, the sub-appellation is known for constant higher than average westerly winds.
 This natural air-movement helps to reduce disease pressure in the vineyard.